Are there any current cell phones not made in China?

 Sure, Blackberry was a top-notch smartphone once upon a time, but this changed as iOS and Android devices rose in popularity, leaving the company behind.
 Soon even Apple, a US-based company, had to move its manufacturing operations to China, followed by Google and many others.
-They did this to cut costs and provide a better price to quality ratio.
+They did this to cut costs and provide a better price-to-quality ratio.

 But things are about to change again.

-At the moment, Google is looking to move away from China to manufacture their phones in an old Nokia factory in Vietnam.
+At the moment, Google is looking to move away from China to manufacture its phones in an old Nokia factory in Vietnam.
 Some Motorola smartphones, which are owned by Lenovo, will be made in India, although the Beijing-based company is going to still make some devices in mainland China.